 Here are a few valuable tips to help prevent teen distracted driving:

 - Education: Teens should be made aware of what constitutes driving distractions.
 Cell phones, texting, using social media, email, eating, changing music, talking to find passengers and trying to look for something in the car while driving – all constitute distractions.
 Teens should know what actions to avoid while driving.

-- Laying down the rules: Parents should set strict driving and phone rules for their teens.
+- Laying down the rules: Parents should set strict teen driving and phone rules.
 Parents may want to limit their teen’s screen time to certain times of day if they will be driving.

 - Being a good role model: Parents should be good role models and walk the talk by putting away their phones while driving and paying attention to the road.

-- Other passengers: Teens should also be strictly instructed that they are not to ferry other passengers when they drive.
+- Other passengers: Teens should be strictly instructed not to ferry other passengers when driving.
 This is one of the leading causes of crashes involving teens where distraction is a factor.